smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 title: "How a Bong Works: Percolation, Diffusion, & More"
 permalink: "/pieces/bongs/how-it-works/"
 layout: article
-seotitle: "How a Bong Works: Complete Scientific Breakdown (For Stoners)"
+seotitle: "How a Bong Works: Quick Scientific Breakdown (For Stoners)"
 description: "If you're ever asking, 'how does a bong work?'
 Smokephisticated has your back.
 We've created a guide teaching you everything you need to know about bongs!"
 ---